PoolPirate/SecretKeeper/README.md

 - Auto restart on consensus failure `SGX_ERROR_BUSY`
 - Auto rollback & restart on consensus failure `wrong Block.Header.AppHash`
 - Discord notify on any other consensus failure
-- Discord notify is no new block arrived in given period of time
+- Discord notify if no new block was processed in given period of time

 ## Usage